Saudi Journal of Language Studies

 Dear esteemed scholars and researchers from around the globe,

 We cordially invite you to contribute to and explore the Saudi Journal of Language Studies (SJLS), a prestigious open-access, peer-reviewed publication dedicated to advancing the field of language studies.
-As an international platform for cutting-edge research, SJLS warmly welcomes submissions from authors worldwide, fostering a diverse and inclusive academic community.
+As an international platform for cutting-edge research, SJLS welcomes submissions from authors worldwide, fostering a diverse and inclusive academic community.

-- Rigorous Peer Review:
+- Rigorous Peer Review: 27.6% acceptance rate reflects our commitment to excellence.

 We encourage submissions from both established and emerging scholars across all areas of language studies.
 Your contributions will play a vital role in shaping the discourse on language research, pedagogy, and policy.